PhilipNaudus/simple_site-gh-pages/pages/post_imperial/mulan_rise_of_a_warrior.md

 <figcaption style="text-align: center;"><i>Mulan stands next to her father, Hua Hu, as he receives his conscription orders.</i></figcaption>
 </figure>

-When Mulan realizes that her father cannot be dissuaded, Mulan remains determined to rescue him from his fate.
+When Mulan realizes that her father cannot be dissuaded, she remains determined to rescue him from his fate.
 Stealing away in the middle of the night, Mulan disguises herself as a man.
 Wearing her father's armor, she slips out with the family horse and reports for duty.

 <figure class="big">
 <img class="fillimg lazy" src="/assets/images/articles/mulan_rise_of_a_warrior/mulan_next_to_her_father_at_night.jpg" alt="Mulan speaks with her father one last time before her departure." />